Postcode Census Enhanced GIS Data Series

 Postcode Census Enhanced GIS Data Series – MapMakers 2017 range of Census Enhanced Postcode Data products

-MapMakers Census Enhanced Postcode Data products attributed with the latest Census data were released late 2012.
-This release of our always up-to-date Postcode Area GIS data series is enriched with over 280 fully proportioned attributes from the Census.
+MapMakers Census Enhanced Postcode Data products attributed with the latest Census data were released July 2017.
+This most recent release of our always up-to-date Postcode Area GIS data series is enriched with over 300 fully proportioned attributes from the 2016 Census.

 The default range of variables has been designed to meet the requirements of the majority of users, and while any individual user may have an interest in only a sub-set, data creation and maintenance tasks are collective ones.
 However we do offer discount rates for users requiring a only a limited sub-set of variables; contact us for details.

-There are a number of upgrade paths available for users of our 2006 Census products wishing to access the most recent Census 2011 data.
-Products containing equivalent data from the 2006 plus the 2011 Censuses are also available on request.
-A small number of fields present in the 2006 Census have not been included in the 2011 data, while a number of fields appear in the 2011 for the first time.
-In our default products these are primarily related to place of birth and languages other than English spoken at home; details appear in our concordance table (supplied with applicable products).
+There are a number of upgrade paths available for users of our earlier Census products wishing to access the most recent Census 2016 data.
+Products containing equivalent data from the 2006, 2011 plus the 2016 Censuses are also available on request.
+A small number of fields present in previous Census’ were not been included in the 2016 data, while a number of fields appear in the 2016 data for the first time.
+Details appear in our concordance table (supplied with applicable products).

-We have prepared a number of examples using just the 2011 Census data, with others showing the results of analysing comparable data from both 2006 and 2011 Censuses.
+We have prepared a number of examples using just the 2016 Census data, with others showing the results of analysing comparable data from the 2006 and 2011 Censuses.
 Crucial to most of us is how our income is keeping up with the seemingly spiraling cost of living; These maps of weekly household income in each postcode give us that information!
-The explosive growth of Internet connectivity is illustrated in the new 2011 Census, even compared to the impressive take up in 2006, social trends are revealed by an apparent shift to smart devices away form fixed line Internet in the home.
+The explosive growth of Internet connectivity continues, but no longer largely tied to fixed dwellings in the new 2016 Census.
+Compared to the impressive take up since 2006, social trends are revealed by an apparent shift to smart devices away form fixed line Internet in the home.
 Most of us are aware of the declining populations of many of our rural and regional towns, as well as the increasing congestion on city roads and concerning crime rates.
 When rural populations decline below critical levels, business and services may not be viable and whole communities can disappear.
 High population densities in cities can lead to a sense of alienation, frustration and rising crime rates.
-These maps illustrate both these population trends for NSW and Sydney in the period 2006 and 2011.
+These maps illustrate both these population trends for NSW, Sydney and Tasmania in fifteen year period spanned by the 2006, 2011 and 2016 Censuses.

 Weekly household income change 2006 – 2011 NSW, ACT and greater Sydney.